Skip to main content

 }

-(start) token.
-At every step, it looks at what it has generated so far, attends to the encoder's output, and predicts the next word.
+We load the trained model from disk.
+The decoder generates output starting from the <s> (start) token.
+At every step, it looks at what it’s generated so far, attends to the encoder’s output, and predicts the next word.

-But instead of always choosing the single most likely word, we use something called top-k sampling.
-We take the top three most probable words, and pick one based on their relative likelihoods.
-This keeps the output from becoming repetitive or too rigid - it adds a touch of controlled creativity.
+Rather than always picking the single most likely word, we use top-k sampling: take the top three most probable words and pick one based on their relative likelihoods.
+This prevents repetitive, rigid output and adds controlled creativity.

 function topKSample(probArray, k = 3) {